-Armed with thousands of slimy teeth (radula), the voracious slugs of the Pacific Northwest can REALLY go after certain plants, especially those tender veggie starts that you JUST planted!
+Armed with thousands of slimy teeth (radula), the voracious slugs of the Pacific Northwest can REALLY devour your plants, especially those tender veggie starts that you JUST planted!

 Molbak’s recommends using Sluggo (iron phoshphate) to control them.
 With the baby slugs that damage leafy crops like lettuce, it’s best to put on the gloves and hand pick them!
 Optimum slug-picking time is after dark, with a flashlight.
 Beer traps* can also work well for eradicating these little guys.